 Australian cities are far from being meccas for walking and cycling

-Dorina Pojani, Elizabeth Butterworth, Jim Cooper, Jonathan Corcoran, and Neil Sipe
+Dorina Pojani, Elizabeth Butterworth, Jim Cooper, Jonathan Corcoran, Neil Sipe, The University of Queensland

 Australian city planners are seeking ways to make cities better for walking and cycling.

 In developing countries, active transport is key to improving accessibility for the urban poor.
 In developed countries, the walkable and cyclable city can be a magnet for attracting and retaining the “creative class”.

 In Australia, plans and projects are being developed to extend pedestrian malls and cycling paths, restrict car traffic, remove street parking and install more lighting.